 11. Double the pleasure stimulation.
 One of the surefire ways to enjoy the experience is to simultaneously be receiving, ahem, additional stimulation.
-Have him use his other hand to rub your clit or, once you're really into it, use a vibrator either on your clitoris or for vaginal penetration.
+Have your partner use their other hand to rub your clit or, once you're really into it, use a vibrator either on your clitoris or for vaginal penetration.

 12. No need to get an enema or wax.
 You don't need to get an enema (ew) or get a wax back there.
 While you certainly can if you want to, it's not a must to enjoy the experience.

 13. Make sure you practice your breathing.
 One of the most essential things I've learned in my, well, practice is that relaxed breathing is key.
-When your man is about to make the grand entrance, so to speak, inhale a deep breath and then slowly breathe out as he enters.
+When your partner is about to make the grand entrance, so to speak, inhale a deep breath and then slowly breathe out as they enter.

 15. You can try starting with sex toys.
-An easy way to start is by having your man start with a little penetration, either during sex or cunnilingus, using a small or bullet vibrator (turned off, if that's easier).
-A finger works fine, too, and should be used to stretch you out slowly before the penis gets involved.
+An easy way to start is by having your partner start with a little penetration, either during sex or cunnilingus, using a small or bullet vibrator (turned off, if that's easier).
+A finger works fine, too, and should be used to stretch you out slowly before anything larger gets involved.

-17. What it feels like when he starts.
+17. What it feels like when they start.
 Look, there's no way to put this nicely.
-When he begins to slide in the head of his penis, you need to exhale, relax and push out as if you are using the restroom.
-The pressure from his penis and the different sensations will probably make it feel, at least at first, as if you indeed are using the restroom.
+When your partner begins to slide in, you need to exhale, relax and push out as if you are using the restroom.
+The pressure from your partner's penis or toy will probably make it feel, at least at first, as if you indeed are using the restroom.
 Relax.
 You're not.
 Your nerve endings are tricking you.
-Have him stop just after the head is in, and give yourself a few minutes to get used to the discomfort and pain.
+Have your partner stop just after the head is in, and give yourself a few minutes to get used to the discomfort and pain.

 18. Eat fiber.
 You'll basically feel really full.
 With the note above, it's probably good to mention that there is a small chance that you will have leftover feces in your anal canal.
 Eating a fiber-rich diet always helps, but don't be afraid if this happens.
 It's natural, and yes, a bit gross.

 19. It's OK to start really, really slow.
-Just after he is in, have him slowly (very slowly!) rock back and forth.
+Just after your partner is in, have them slowly (very slowly!) rock back and forth.
 Allow about five to 10 minutes for your muscles to start loosening up and for that weird "wait, am I pooping?" moment to subside.

 20. Remember what this is really about.
 This isn't about you fulfilling some sort of fantasy.
-This is about your mutual enjoyment, so focus on yourself as much as on him.
-He needs to understand and be patient until you're comfortable to keep going.
+This is about your mutual enjoyment, so focus on yourself as much as on your partner.
+They need to understand and be patient until you're comfortable to keep going.

-21. Bad experiences happen because he's too eager.
+21. Bad experiences happen because they're too eager.
 Another reason why you need to be in control?
-Simply going in fast or having vigorous anal sex is exactly why women get injured and have bad experiences.
-If he's not good at controlling himself, lie on the side so that you can stop him with your hands and he can have easier access to stimulating your clitoris.
+Simply going in fast or having vigorous anal sex is exactly why people get injured and have bad experiences.
+If your partner is not good at controlling himself, lie on the side so that you can stop them with your hands and they can have easier access to stimulate your clitoris.

 23. You'll might need baby wipes.
 Just saying.
 Keep baby wipes nearby in case you do have an incident with leftover feces.
-Have them by the bed so that he can quickly grab one and clean up when he pulls out.
+Have them by the bed so that your partner can quickly grab one and clean up when they pulls out.

-24. Let him be attentive and communicative.
+24. Let your partner be attentive and communicative.
 You should both be communicating before, during and after the act about your feelings on it.
-Be open and understanding to his needs, but demand the same.
+Be open and understanding to their desires, but demand the same.